surniaulula/wpsso-rrssb/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* None.
+	* Added a new SSO &gt; Responsive Buttons &gt; Call to Action option.
 * **Bugfixes**
-	* Fixed the CSS sidebar default styling.
+	* Fixed the CSS sidebar id value and its default styling.
 * **Developer Notes**
 	* Added a new 'wpsso_rrssb_buttons_ids' filter.
 	* Added a new 'wpsso_rrssb_buttons_disabled' filter.